 Let's see how well your definitions match up with those provided by various authorities.
 According to Webster's New World Dictionary, to plagiarize is "to take ideas, writings, etc. from another and pass them off as one's own."
 The English word "plagiarism" derives from the Latin word "plagiarius" meaning kidnapper, seducer, or plunderer, in this instance used to denote a literary thief.
 In essence, then, plagiarism is literary theft.
-Similarly, the Legal Writing Institute, which seeks to enhance the teaching of and the scholarship about legal writing, defines plagiarism as "taking the literary property of another, passing it off as one's own without appropriate attribution, and reaping from its use any benefit from an academic institution."
-See Mary Donnewold, Plagiarism: Proceed with Caution, Before the Bar Blog, September 1, 2011, p 3.

 But the definition of plagiarism with which you need to be most familiar is the one provided in the Vermont Law School Honor Code, Article I.B.1, which can be found in the Student Handbook.
 It defines plagiarism as "knowingly appropriating another's words or ideas and representing them in writing as one's own."
-We will use the VLS language as our working definition of plagiarism for the remainder of this presentation because: (1) it is the definition you will be subject to during your time here, and (2) it shows that plagiarism encompasses not only failing to quote or cite borrowed language, but also failing to cite ideas discovered during research and borrowed for use in your own analysis.
+We will use the VLS language as our working definition of plagiarism for the remainder of this presentation because: (1) it is the definition you will be subject to for the next three years and (2) it shows that plagiarism encompasses not only failing to quote or cite borrowed language, but also failing to cite ideas discovered during research and borrowed for use in your own analysis.
 Now, armed with a working definition of plagiarism, we are ready to identify and consider the various forms that plagiarism can take.